“Perpetual optimism is a force multiplier.” — Colin Powell

 I had seen Powell’s leadership lessons before, but it was a great refresher and a perfect reminder that some leadership practices never go out of style.

 In fact, I would argue that Powell’s leadership lessons are actually timeless principles.
 The beauty is that you can take his core principles and adapt them to your own situation.

 I think this echoes my experience that leadership is both an art and a science, and that there is often a gap between the state of the art and the state of the practice.

-Colin Powell’s Lessons on Leadership
+Colin Powell’s 18 Lessons for Leadership

 The following are Colin Powell’s lessons on leadership, in quotes, along with my commentary: